citp/privacy-policy-historical/s/so/son/sona-systems.com.md

 * * *

-**Effective Date: March 9, 2016**
+**Effective Date: May 24, 2017**

 This is Sona Systems, Ltd’s.
-(Company) privacy policy (Policy).
+(Company, we, us, our) privacy policy (Policy).
 If you are a customer, it is part of your contract with the Company.
 For customers in the United States; Canada (unless set out on your invoice); and South America, Company transmits data to servers located in the United States.
-For data subject to the European Union’s Data Protection Directive, Company has certified that it complies with the U.S.-EU Safe Harbor Framework as set forth by the U.S. Department of Commerce.
-For data subject to Switzerland’s Federal Act on Data Protection, Company has certified it complies with the U.S.-Swiss Safe Harbor Framework as set for by the U.S. Department of Commerce.
-To learn more about the Safe Harbor programs, and to view Company’s certification, please visit <http://www.export.gov/safeharbor/>.
-Company complies with the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
-Company has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view Company’s certification, please visit <http://www.export.gov/safeharbor/>.
-The EU Safe Harbor program is due to be superseded by the [EU Privacy Shield](http://www.privacytrust.com/privacyshield/) later this year.
-Until such time any data collected will be in compliance with Safe Harbor.
-This Policy covers sites administered by Company on behalf of customers and all information held by Company and processed using systems associated with these sites.
+For customers in Europe, Company may transmit the Customer Record to servers located in the United States but will not transmit Subject Information to servers located in the United States.
+Company complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union to the United States.
+Company has certified to the Department of Commerce that it adheres to the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access and Recourse, Enforcement and Liability.
+If there is any conflict between the terms in this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+To learn more about the Privacy Shield program, and to view our certification, please visit: <http://www.privacyshield.gov/>.

-This Policy and Company’s privacy practices have been reviewed by eTrust, and have been awarded eTrust’s “PrivacyTrust Seal.”
-In addition, Company’s privacy practices and this Policy comply with eTrust’s program requirements including transparency, accountability and choice regarding the collection and use of personal information. eTrust's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.

-If you have questions about this Policy, or complaints about the way information is handled under it, please contact Company first at [[support@sona-systems.com](mailto:%20support@sona-systems.com)] or by mail at Sona Systems, Trummi 5, 12616 Tallinn, ESTONIA.
+In compliance with Privacy Shield Principles, Company commits to resolve complaints about our collection or use of your personal information.
+European Union individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Company at [support@sona-systems.com](mailto:%20support@sona-systems.com) or by mail at Sona Systems, Trummi 5, 12616 Tallinn, ESTONIA.
 If you have a question regarding our privacy policy please contact us.
-If, however, you are unhappy with our response to your concerns, you can raise an issue with eTrust, who are an independent third party dispute resolution service.
-They will work with us to ensure that your query is resolved.
-You can contact eTrust here: <http://www.etrust.org/about/privacy_contact.php>.
-If your invoice states that your data is transmitted to servers not in the United States, you should contact your data protection authority and not eTrust.
+Company commits to cooperate with the panel established by the EU data protection authorities (DPAs) and comply with the advice given by the panel with regard to data transferred from the EU to the US.
+The Federal Trade Commission has jurisdiction over Company’s compliance with the Privacy Shield.
+Under certain conditions, you may have the right to invoke binding arbitration for complaints regarding Privacy Shield not resolved by any of the other Privacy Shield mechanisms.
+More information can be found at: <https://www.privacyshield.gov/article?id=ANNEX-Iintroduction>.

 The most recent version of this Policy will always be available at this address.
-Any changes to this policy,other than necessary to remedy typographical errors, will be announced by email to the primary address you have on file with us.
+Any changes to this policy, other than necessary to remedy typographical errors, will be announced by email to the primary address you have on file with us.